CapTen101/VLC-docs/addons/extensions.rst

 4. Click on the :guilabel:`Extensions` to see a list of available extensions.
 On seeing any interesting extension from the list, click on the :guilabel:`Install` button.
 Voila, you've successfully installed your first extension on VLC.

 *****************************
-Installing Extensions in .lua
+Installing Extensions in lua
 *****************************

-VLC also allows you to install extensions in .lua.
-Follow the :guilabel:`Plugins` to get upto speed on how to do this.
+VLC also allows you to install extensions in lua.
+Follow the steps below to get upto speed on how to do this.

 1. In order to install the extension in .lua go to the file path C:\Users\UserName\AppData\Roaming\vlc\lua\extensions.
 Copy the lua file to install the extension.